Vladimir Selivyorstov

-Vladimir Vyacheslavovich Selivyorstov (Владимир Вячеславович Селивёрстов; born 1 August 1973) is a Russian Airborne Forces major general who served as commander of the 106th Guards Airborne Division between 2021 and 2023.
-He received the award Hero of the Russian Federation in 2014.
+Major General Vladimir Vyacheslavovich Selivyorstov (Note: Владимир Вячеславович Селивёрстов) (born 1 August 1973) is a Russian Airborne Forces officer who is reportedly the commander of the Africa Corps in Mali as of early 2026.
+He previously served as commander of the 106th Guards Airborne Division between 2021 and 2023, during which time he was deployed for the Russo-Ukrainian war.
+He also deployed in the Second Chechen War, the Russo-Georgian War, and the 2014 Russian annexation of Crimea.
+Selivyorstov received the award Hero of the Russian Federation in 2014 for his role in Crimea.

-Biography
+Early life and education

-He was born on 1 August 1973 in the village Stanki, in Vyaznikovsky District, Vladimir Oblast in Russia.
+Vladimir Vyacheslavovich Selivyorstov was born on 1 August 1973 in the village Stanki, in Vyaznikovsky District, Vladimir Oblast of the Russian SFSR, Soviet Union.
+His grandfather was killed fighting on the Eastern Front of World War II near Smolensk.
 He completed his secondary education in 1990 and graduated from an agricultural college in Suzdal in 1992.
-That same year he entered the Russian military, and in 1997 he graduated from the Ryazan Guards Higher Airborne Command School.
+That same year he entered the Russian Armed Forces, doing his national service as a conscript until 1993.
+He was stationed in the Moscow Oblast and took part in the Victory Day parade.
+In 1993 he entered the Ryazan Guards Higher Airborne Command School, graduating in 1997.

+Military career

-Selivyorstov was deployed as a member of the Russian military contingent in Kosovo in 1999, and later took part in the Second Chechen War and the Russo-Georgian War.
+After his graduation in 1997, he was stationed in the Moscow area.
+Selivyorstov was deployed as a member of the Russian military contingent in the Kosovo Force from 1999 to 2000, and later took part in the Second Chechen War and the Russo-Georgian War.
 He graduated from the Combined Arms Academy of the Armed Forces of the Russian Federation in 2010.
-Selivyorstov was later the deputy commander of the 45th Guards Spetsnaz Brigade, and for his role in the Russian annexation of Crimea, on 25 December 2014 he was awarded the title-medal Hero of the Russian Federation.
+Selivyorstov was eventually the deputy commander of the 45th Guards Spetsnaz Brigade, and for his role in the 2014 Russian annexation of Crimea, on 25 December 2014 he was awarded the title-medal Hero of the Russian Federation.

+From 2018 to 2019, he commanded the 331st Guards Airborne Regiment in the 98th Guards Airborne Division.
+From 2019 to 2020, he was the deputy commander of the 106th Guards Airborne Division, before commanding the 31st Guards Air Assault Brigade until July 2021.
+That month, Colonel Selivyorstov was appointed the commander of the 106th Guards Airborne Division, and assumed command on 20 August 2021.

-On 15 July 2023, during the 2023 Ukrainian counteroffensive of the Russian invasion of Ukraine, Selivyorstov was dismissed as commander of the 106th Guards Airborne Division by the Russian military command.
+On 15 July 2023, during the 2023 Ukrainian counteroffensive of the Russian invasion of Ukraine, Major General Selivyorstov was dismissed as commander of the 106th Guards Airborne Division by the military command.
 The dismissal of Selivyorstov, who was noted for being protective of his troops, came after he had appealed to the Russian military command for better conditions for his men.
 The 106th was tasked with the protection of the northern flank of Bakhmut around Soledar.

+As of early 2026, he is believed to be the field commander of Russia's Africa Corps in Mali.